gordielachance/pinterest-importer/readme.txt

 === Pinterest Importer ===
 Contributors:grosbouff
 Donate link:http://bit.ly/gbreant
-Tags: importer,Pinterest,pins
+Tags: importer,Pinterest,pins,backup
 Requires at least: 3.5
-Tested up to: 4.4.2
+Tested up to: 4.5.2
 Stable tag: trunk
 License: GPLv2 or later

-Backup your Pinterest.com account by imports pins as Wordpress posts.
+Backup your Pinterest.com account by importing pins as Wordpress posts.
 Supports boards, secret boards and likes.
 Images are downloaded as Wordpress medias.

 == Description ==

-Pinterest Importer allows you to connect to your Pinterest.com account; to fetch all your pins (including from secret boards); then to import them into Wordpress.
+Pinterest Importer allows you to connect to your Pinterest.com account; to grab all your pins (including from secret boards); and to import them as Wordpress posts.

 The difference with other plugins is that it is not based on the (very limited) official Pinterest API.
 This means that you can make a full backup (instead of getting only the last x pins); but it also means the plugin may broke one day or another.